Mobile security: Security in operating systems

 The intrusion of a rootkit in the system is a great danger in the same way as on a computer.
-It is important to prevent such intrusions, and to be able to detect them as often as possible.
+It is important to prevent such intrusions and detect them as often as possible.
 Indeed, there is concern that with this type of malicious program, an attacker could partially or completely bypass the device security, or acquire administrator rights.
 If this happens, nothing prevents the attacker from studying or disabling the safety features that were circumvented, deploying the applications they want, or disseminating a method of intrusion by a rootkit to a wider audience.

-An example of a defense mechanism against this is the chain of trust (such as in iOS).
+An example of a defense mechanism against this is the chain of trust (as in iOS).
 This mechanism relies on signatures from applications required to start the operating system, and a certificate signed by the manufacturer (Apple).
-In the event that the signature checks are inconclusive, the device detects this and stops the boot-up.
+If the signature checks are inconclusive, the device detects this and stops the boot-up.
 If the operating system is compromised due to jailbreaking, rootkit detection may not work if it is disabled by the jailbreak method or software is loaded after jailbreak disables Rootkit Detection.